Mikenziokah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script gives file owner excutable rights
+this script refrences modes from hello to olleh